ufuchs/weather-on-server/INSTALL.md

 and please follow the instruction.

-Be aware of nodejs from your package magment:
+Be aware of nodejs from your package managment:

 At the most deprecated.